hklausing/433Utils/RPi_utils/README.md

 First you have to install the [wiringpi](https://projects.drogon.net/raspberry-pi/wiringpi/download-and-install/) library.
 After that you can compile the example program *send* by executing *make*.
-It uses wiringPi pin no 2 by default.
-You may want to change the used GPIO pin before compilation of the codesend.cpp source file.
+It uses wiringPi pin no 21 by default.
+The GPIO pin can be controlled by the option -g GPIOPIN at program start.
 (Good Resource for Pin Details https://pinout.xyz/pinout/wiringpi)

+All three program supporting the option -h to give some help information.

+The programs send and codesend are able to transmit multiple data packages.

 ## Note
 The 'RF\_Sniffer' code is as yet untested.
 It _should_ work, but it is still being tested thoroughly.
 It's provided to allow you to start playing with it now.